 Relapse and a Long-Term Plan

-There is such a scope of long-term health effects of a heroin addiction because the drug actually causes permanent brain changes.
+There is such a scope of long-term health effects of heroin addiction because the drug actually causes permanent brain changes.
 As the neuroscience researchers documented, this means that recovering addicts have an increased vulnerability to the possibility of forming habits that are based on risk and pleasure.
-This is why, even as many former opioid addicts go on to enjoy happy recoveries, it is very important for them to remain connected to some form of treatment.
+This is why, even as many former opioid addicts go on to enjoy happy recoveries, they need to remain connected to some form of treatment.

 Opioid Addiction Treatment

 Because of how powerfully addictive opioid drugs can be, it can be dangerous for a user to simply discontinue their intake.
-The withdrawal symptoms are so strong that they might compel the user to not only go back to the opioids, but to also increase the consumption, deepening the addiction and making it exponentially harder to stop using.
-Fewer than a quarter of the number of people who try to stop taking opioids without any kind of help are able to stay drug-free for a year following their last consumption of opioids.
+The withdrawal symptoms are so strong that they might compel the user to not only go back to the opioids but also increase the consumption, deepening the addiction and making it exponentially harder to stop using.
+Fewer than a quarter of the number of people who try to stop taking opioids without any kind of help can stay drug-free for a year following their last consumption of opioids.

-For this reason, treating an opioid addiction usually entails giving the person medications that help them gradually wean off their dependence on strong opioids, with the idea of getting them used to a much milder opioid and possibly even graduating to negligible opioid intake.
+For this reason, treating an opioid addiction usually entails medication-assisted treatment that helps them gradually wean off their dependence on strong opioids, with the idea of getting them used to a much milder opioid and possibly even graduating to negligible opioid intake.

-To this end, the drugs used in the treatment of opioid abuse work in very similar ways as the opioids that started the problem, which has been a source of some controversy.
+The drugs used in the treatment of opioid abuse work in very similar ways as the opioids that started the problem, which has been a source of some controversy.
 Some have criticized this approach as simply trading one source of opioid addiction for another, but this has been pushed back by advocates and experts in public health and addiction science.
-In the scientific community, this approach – known as medication-assisted treatment – is widely considered to be the standard of care for people who want to rid themselves of their opioid addiction.

 Methadone Maintenance Therapy